HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/README.md

   This directory contains everything you need to train and evaluate two Agents that learn to play tennis in a Multi-Agent-Scenario.

+__Each subproject is designed as a stand-alone project and can be used without the others.__
 All environments were built in Unity.
 For more information on any of the subproject, please refer to the README.md inside the subproject's directory.